artu-hnrq/gympass/README.md

 ### Tests

-To execute the unit tests of this project run the following command from the root folder:
+To execute project's unit tests run the following command from the root folder:
 ```
-$ python3.7 -Bm unittest discover
+$ python3.7 -Bm unittest test
 ```